richtr/universal-remote-control-access/README.md

 #### Compatibility

-At the time of writing **only iOS** supports any level of integration with hardware and software based remote control events from web content.
-Therefore, this code works best (and currently only on) iOS devices.
+At the time of writing **only iOS** supports any level of integration with hardware and software based remote control events from `HTMLMediaElement` objects.
+Therefore, this code will currently only work on iOS-based devices.